lucaspedro/JSON-Parameterizable-Side-Bar/README.md

 The main function that performs the recursive mapping of the menu buttons is shown below:
 ```
-# Run COCO evaluation on the last trained model

 def rec_gen_lines(curr_node, node_len, level):
     ret = ""
     for i in range(node_len):